p10rahulm/your-static-website/README.md

     # 4. The output files will eventually be created in a directory called 'public'.
 We will create a submodule to link to your blog repo
     git submodule add https://github.com/yourusername/yourblogname.git public

     #5.
 Do the regular git updates
     git add -A
     git commit -m "changed site"
     git push origin master

+    #6.
+Ensure deploy function is working
+    ./deploy.sh

+    #7.
+Check your repos to see that everything is in place
+    # Browse to https://github.com/yourusername/yourblogname-template-files/ and https://github.com/yourusername/yourblogname/ to see that everything is updated there

     ```

 ### Step 3: Preview the site